kispython-ru/dta/README.md

 The Digital Teaching Assistant system is described in the following papers:

-1. Sovietov P.N. [**Automatic Generation of Programming Exercises**](https://arxiv.org/abs/2205.11304) // 2021 1st International Conference on Technology Enhanced Learning in Higher Education (TELE). – IEEE, 2021. – pp. 111-114.
+1. Sovietov P.N. [**Automatic Generation of Programming Exercises**](https://arxiv.org/abs/2205.11304) // In Proceedings of the 1st International Conference on Technology Enhanced Learning in Higher Education (TELE), 2021, pp. 111-114.

-2. Andrianova E.G., Demidova L.A., Sovetov P.N. [**Pedagogical design of a digital teaching assistant in massive professional training for the digital economy**](https://www.rtj-mirea.ru/jour/article/view/518/355) // Russian Technological Journal. – 2022. – Vol. 10. – No. 3. – pp. 7-23.
+2. Andrianova E.G., Demidova L.A., Sovetov P.N. [**Pedagogical design of a digital teaching assistant in massive professional training for the digital economy**](https://www.rtj-mirea.ru/jour/article/view/518/355) // *Russian Technological Journal*. **2022**, 10 (3), pp. 7-23.

-3. Sovietov P.N., Gorchakov A.V. [**Digital Teaching Assistant for the Python Programming Course**](https://ieeexplore.ieee.org/document/9801060) // 2022 2nd International Conference on Technology Enhanced Learning in Higher Education (TELE). – IEEE, 2022. – pp. 272-276.
+3. Sovietov P.N., Gorchakov A.V. [**Digital Teaching Assistant for the Python Programming Course**](https://ieeexplore.ieee.org/document/9801060) // In Proceedings of the 2nd International Conference on Technology Enhanced Learning in Higher Education (TELE), 2022, pp. 272-276.

+4. Demidova L.A., Sovietov P.N., Gorchakov A.V. [**Clustering of Program Source Text Representations Based on Markov Chains**](https://doi.org/10.21667/1995-4565-2022-81-51-64) // *Vestnik of Ryazan State Radio Engineering University*. **2022**, 81, pp. 51-64.

-4. Demidova L.A., Gorchakov A.V. [**Classification of Program Texts Represented as Markov Chains with Biology-Inspired Algorithms-Enhanced Extreme Learning Machines**](https://www.mdpi.com/1999-4893/15/9/329) // Algorithms. – 2022. – Vol. 15. – p.
+5. Demidova L.A., Gorchakov A.V. [**Classification of Program Texts Represented as Markov Chains with Biology-Inspired Algorithms-Enhanced Extreme Learning Machines**](https://www.mdpi.com/1999-4893/15/9/329) // *Algorithms*. **2022**, 15 (9), p.
 329.